saltysylvi/saltysylvi.github.io/source/bqn-stuff.md

 I enjoy writing about BQN.
 Check out my [BQN macros](blog/bqn-macros.md) post where I create a 1-modifier that turns a train into a left-to-right chain of monads, or see my post on [parsing lists in BQN](blog/parsing-nested-lists-in-bqn.md) where I demonstrate simple array-style parsing.
+Even the blog itself is generated from markdown files by [a minimalist BQN script](blog/site-generator-docs-0.md)!

 ## Advent of Code